 - Adult giraffes have few predators due to their massive size but young are preyed upon by lions, hyenas, leopards and African wild dogs.

 As the tallest living land animal, they can grow to a height of 14-19 feet.
 The giraffe has long legs with large, heavy feet and a distinctive long neck.
 Males weigh from 2,425 – 4,260 pounds, while females tip the scale at 1,543 – 2,605 pounds.
 They walk in an unusual way, with legs on one side moving at the same time in order to avoid tangling their legs.

 A giraffe’s height requires a specialized, large heart to pump blood to the brain as well as unusually elastic blood vessels with a series of valves that help offset the sudden build up of blood when the head is raised, lowered or swung quickly.

 The reticulated giraffe has medium to reddish brown splotches broken by cream colored borders, the name “reticulated” refers to this net-like pattern.
 Coat patterns are distinct for each giraffe subspecies.
 They have a short, stiff mane and long tufts of hair on the end of the tail.
 The eyes are large and shaded by long black lashes.

 Both sexes have two to five blunt, short hornlike structures on top of the head called ossicones.
 A female’s ossicones are covered with tufts of hair, while male’s are bald.
 As males age they develop a large calcium deposit on the top of their head as well.
 When battling, giraffes swing their long necks and use these structures help deliver a heavier strike.

-Lifespan is 20-25 years in the wild, and over 30 years in captivity.
+Lifespan is 20-25 years in the wild, and over 30 years under human care.